🗃 Ticking Entity Error

 Log into your control panel https://mc.ggservers.com/

-Go to your server and look at the world option, remember the name it has, then stop your server.
+Go to your server and look at the world option, remember the name it has, then please stop your server.

 Go to Files, FTP File Access.